Update: There is a bug which slipped in all of

 return;

-callback that will get the result (as right
+callback that will get the result (as right).
+And then we

 just invoke our original callback with the result of setting the variable